 Significance and Use

-An adequately designed and installed surface protection system will mitigate the consequences of natural damage (e.g., freeze/thaw damage) in susceptible areas, or anthropogenic damages, which could otherwise occur and result in either changes to water level and/or groundwater quality data, or complete loss of the monitoring well.
+4.1 An adequately designed and installed surface protection system will mitigate the consequences of natural damage (e.g., freeze/thaw damage) in susceptible areas, or anthropogenic damages, which could otherwise occur and result in either changes to water level and/or groundwater quality data, or complete loss of the monitoring well.

 1.1 This practice identifies design and construction considerations to be applied to monitoring wells for protection from events, which may impair the intended purpose of the well such as water level or water quality monitoring data.

 1.2 The installation and development of a well is a costly and detailed activity with the goal of providing representative samples and data throughout the design life of the well.
-Damages to the well at the surface frequently result in loss of the well or can potentially impact measured water level and/or groundwater quality data.
+Damage to the well at the surface frequently results in the loss of the well or can potentially impact measured water level and/or groundwater quality data.
 This standard provides for access control so that tampering with the installation should be evident.
-The design and installation of appropriate surface protection will mitigate the likelihood of damage or loss.

-1.3 This practice may be applied to other surface or subsurface monitoring device locations, such as piezometers, permeameters, temperature or moisture monitors, or seismic devices to provide protection.
+1.3 This practice may be applied to other surface or subsurface monitoring devices, such as piezometers, permeameters, temperature or moisture monitors, or seismic devices.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

 D653 Terminology Relating to Soil, Rock, and Contained Fluids

 D5092 Practice for Design and Installation of Groundwater Monitoring Wells